FrapperColin/2016-2017/README.txt

-Assignments during the year 2016-2017
+Assignments during the year 2016-2017 at Linnaeus University, Sweden